 The WSIB has published a policy stating that between January 1, 2013 and December 31, 2013, it will waive penalties and/or refrain from investigating and/or laying applicable provincial charges when an employer or individual is non-compliant regarding the new registration and clearance certificate obligations.
 This said, it is our recommendation that those affected take immediate steps to ensure compliance with the amendments to the WSIA.

 Prior to the amendments, the issuance by the WSIB of Clearance Certificates was a common practice in the construction industry albeit optional and often overlooked.
 Under the new scheme of mandatory coverage, the amendments require a clearance certificate be provided before a person retaining services permits the contractor/sub-contractor to begin construction work.
-Those who receive the certificates will be required to keep them on file for a period of at least 3 years and to produce them for inspection as the WSIB or its representative may require.
+Those who receive the certificates will be required to keep them on file for a period of at least 3 years on a bitcoin mixer and to produce them for inspection as the WSIB or its representative may require.
 Where a subcontractor fails to comply with WISB payment, the Board may revoke the certificate at any time and the subcontractor will be prohibited from doing further work until the matter is resolved.